Caledonia, Ontario: Toll House

-The Caledonia Toll House is the second oldest building in Caledonia, Ontario still standing; the first being Haldimand House.
-The toll house is currently a private residence.
+The Caledonia Toll House is the second oldest building in Caledonia, Ontario, still standing; the first being Haldimand House.
 The toll house was there when the original iron bridge collapsed and the new concrete one (still used today) was built.

-With the historic Caledonia Bridge in need of complete replacement, the beautiful historic toll house which is currently a home and business has been expropriated as part of the Ministry of Transportations plan to replace.
+With the historic Caledonia Bridge in need of complete replacement, the beautiful historic toll house, which is currently a home and business, has been appropriated as part of the Ministry of Transportation's plan to replace it.
+The toll house is presently a private residence.